linsight/react-keyboard-event-handler/README.md

    1. Key names given in the `heandleKeys` prop will be converted to lower case before matching a keyboard event;
    1. Therefore, 'A' is the same as 'a' and 'ALT' or 'Alt' is the same as 'alt';
-   1. Event if you set `heandleKeys` to handle lowercase 'a', it will still handles key event for 'A' with caps lock on or with shift key pressed;
+   1. Event if you set `heandleKeys` to handle lowercase 'a', it will still handles key event for 'A' with caps lock on.
    1. To handle combined keys like `shift` and `a`, use key names in the format of `shift+a`;
    3. The first parameter to the `onKeyEvent` callback function will always use the exact string given in `handleKeys` prop regardless of its letter cases.